brynne8/WikipediaWithoutJquery/README.md

 This will prevent jQuery from loading on Wikipedia.

 But we will face with some small problems.
 Like using gadgets and wikitext editor.
 But with jQuery disabled, we will find a lot of fxxking modules are not loaded, that what we are happy to see.

+According to [this MediaWiki page](https://www.mediawiki.org/wiki/JQuery), Wikipedia now uses ResourceLoader everywhere, so how could we work without it?